Overview of Feline Idiopathic Cystitis (FIC)

 Likewise, occasionally cortisone-like drugs are prescribed for their anti-inflammatory effects but there is no evidence that they hasten recovery.

-Some veterinarians prescribe analgesic (anti-pain) drugs such as butorphanol during a bout of FIC.
+Some veterinarians prescribe analgesic (pain reducing) drugs such as Butorphanol Tartrate (Torbugesic®, Torbutrol®) during a bout of FIC.

 Most cats with an acute bout of FIC will get well within in 5-7 days regardless of the treatment employed.